 Even though they do take up a bit of space, growing your own tomatoes in your apartment balcony vegetable garden is well worth it.
 Read more here about the tastiest types of tomatoes to grow.

 Leafy greens just might be the most reliable patio veggie crop.
-You can grow new plants throughout the growing season so you’ll always have delicious, fresh produce for your smoothies and salad.
-They do take up a bit of room, so once you’re comfortable growing plants on the balcony it may be worth investing in a proper balcony planter to further improve your patio vegetable garden.
+You can grow new plants throughout the growing season, so you’ll always have delicious, fresh produce for your smoothies and salad.
+They do take up a bit of room, so once you’re comfortable growing plants on balcony gardens it may be worth investing in a proper balcony planter to further improve your patio vegetable garden.

 Fortunately, greens are quite easy to grow, even if your balcony isn’t in the sun all day.
 Compared to most other veggies, greens don’t need as much light to grow.
 They’re also relatively easy to tend and harvest.